bb1000/git/talk.md

 </center>

 * A branch is viewed as a line of a development
-* Initial default branch is always `master`
+* Initial default branch is always `main`
-* A branch in practise a label for a particular commit
+* A branch in practice a label for a particular commit
 * HEAD is an alias for the current active branch

 ---